sulfuror/rescript-sh/README.md

     ```
    Command flags:
     1. `-C, --check`: check for errors in repository.
-    2. `-i, --info`: display stats for the latest and all snapshots.
+    2. `-I, --info`: display stats for the latest and all snapshots.
-    3. `-n, --next`: display the next scheduled `cleanup` based on the `datefile`.
-    4. `--reset`: remove "datefile"; it resets the dates for the CLEAN option.
+    3. `--reset`: remove "datefile"; it resets the dates for the CLEAN option.

 4. **diff**: this command replaces the deprecated `changes`.
 It automatically compares the two most recent snapshots.
 If you pass specific restic arguments, it will transparently act as a wrapper for `restic diff`.
    Usage: